junio 06, 2019 3 lectura mínima

 According to the professional colorists consulted by Elle UK, "Ombré means to shadow, and it's seamless graduation from darker to lighter."
 Batiz clarifies that ombré isn't necessarily in the same genre as highlights.
 "I wouldn't consider that a highlighter.
 The bottom is completely light as it moves up into the dark, so it's a whole separate technique."
 With an ombré dye, all the hair's ends are impacted.
 Also, the transition between deeper roots and lighter ends are not very long.

 Let's not forget the baby sister of ombré, the sombré.
 Sombré is the less intense version of the ombré.
-It's a softer, more subtle transition of color from roots to tips.
-With either look, be sure to keep those tips hydrated with a formula designed to combat dry ends, like our Not Your Basic Ends Sealer.
+This natural-looking highlight hair style is a softer, more subtle transition of color from roots to tips.
+With either natural-looking highlight hair style be sure to keep those tips hydrated with a formula designed to combat dry ends, like our Not Your Basic Ends Sealer.

 "If you ever feel flat or one dimensional ask for lowlights!" says Manley.
 While highlights are a shade or two lighter than your natural hair color and are used to soften and brighten up the overall head of hair, lowlights are at the opposite end of the spectrum, being a shade or two darker than your natural base color.
 They add depth and dimension, making hair look thicker and more voluminous.

 Batiz sticks to lowlights "mainly on light brunettes, to deepen their hair color and make it richer."
 But the lowlight magic can work for blondes too.
 Manley believes lowlights "are a great way to add depth to a blonde.
 It will also make the blonde pop again!"
-Add even more subtle shine to lowlights with a tiny dose of the NuMe Gloss Boss Serum.
+Add even more subtle shine to this natural-looking highlight hair style with a tiny dose of the NuMe Gloss Boss Serum.

 There's never been a better time to achieve natural looking highlights or even natural looking non-traditional hair colors.
 And thanks to the 'gram, it's easy to see the work of so many stylists so you can find one that you vibe within your area.
 For more highlighting trends, and all things hair, be sure to follow us on Instagram @NuMeHair.
 Sign up for our NuMe Rewards & Loyalty Program to earn points so that you'll be on your way to achieving gifts, products, tools, and even tickets to exclusive NuMe events!